wifinigel/WLANPi-Speedtest-Agent/README.md

 # WLANPi-Speedtest-Agent

-A very simple Speedtest Agent for the WLANPi
+A very simple Speedtest Agent for the WLANPi - this project is under initial development and will change continually for the foreseeable future.